 In one of her new studies, conducted in 29 nursing homes, less than half of all POLST forms were concordant with residents’ current preferences, and more than five times as likely to be concordant when orders reflected preferences for comfort-focused care.

 But in a complimentary study, the investigators were surprised to find that some residents were uninterested in fixing any discrepancies.
-This finding highlights the importance of ensuring that POLST use is voluntary and that if 100% of residents have a POLST, then it is not being used appropriately, Hickman told McKnight’s.
+This finding highlights the importance of ensuring that POLST use is voluntary.
+If 100% of residents have a POLST, then it is likely not being used appropriately, Hickman told McKnight’s.

 Q: What prompted your team to take on your latest POLST nursing home studies?